axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

  <p>An eagle flew and the times changed.</p>

 <h1>Things Changed</h1>
- <p>Radical came together from pieces on the floor left by others as they came apart.</p>
+ <p>Radical came together from pieces on the floor left by others as they came apart.
+It felt the impact right away and it knew that it was coming from the Fiat House, so he went over there to talk to them.
+But Fiat did not want to talk to Radical and the others spoke in circles and tried to confuse Fiat.</p>
- <p>It felt the impact right away.
-It knew that it was coming from the Fiat House, so he went over there to talk to them.
-But Fiat did not want to talk to Radical to it and the others spokein circles and tried to confuse it.</p>
+ <p>He found that strange, Itsums that did not want to talk.</p>
- <p>He found that strange, Itsums that did not want to talk.
-What the&hellip;?</p>
+ <p>What the&hellip;?</p>

 <h1>Listen!</h1>
  <p>Radical talked to the Itsums in the Foundation House and learned that every time they tried to talk they were violeently beaten back something they had nver seen among Itsums</p>